Tropical Storm Nicole churns toward Bahamas, Florida

 In South Carolina, forecasters warned several days of onshore winds from Nicole could pile seawater into places like downtown Charleston.
 Thursday morning’s high tide was predicted to be higher than the water level from Hurricane Ian.

-At 4 p.m.
-Tuesday, the storm was about 285 miles (460 kilometers) northeast of the northwestern Bahamas and 395 miles (640 kilometers) east of West Palm Beach, Florida.
-It was moving at moving at 10 mph (17 kph), with maximum sustained winds up to 65 mph (100 kph).
+At 10 p.m.
+Tuesday, the storm was about 150 miles (240 kilometers) east-northeast of the northwestern Bahamas and 325 miles (525 kilometers) east of West Palm Beach, Florida.
+It was moving west-southwest at 10 mph (17 kph).

 Tropical storm-force winds extend outward up to 380 miles (610 kilometers) from the center of the storm, the National Hurricane Center’s advisory said.